The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-for $i\not=j$.
-This is well defined and homogeneous in $h$ of degree $n-1$. \end{proof} \begin{theorem}[Algebraic representation of Benenti systems] Let $L$ be a special conformal Killing tensor on a non-flat constant curvature manifold $M\subset V$, i.\,e.\ the restriction of a (constant) symmetric tensor $\hat L$ from $V$ to $M$.
-Then the algebraic curvature tensors of the Benenti system
+\begin{Proposition}[algebraic representation of Benenti systems] Let $L$ be a special conformal Killing tensor on a non-flat constant curvature manifold $M\subset V$, i.e.\ the restriction of a~$($constant$)$ symmetric tensor~$\hat L$ from~$V$ to~$M$.
+To avoid confusion, we denote the metric on~$V$ by~$\hat g$ and its restriction to $M\subset V$ by~$g$.